vuejs/v2.vuejs.org/source/guide/index.md

 Vue.js' API is heavily influenced by [AngularJS], [KnockoutJS], [Ractive.js] and [Rivets.js].
 Despite the similarities, I believe Vue.js offers a valuable alternative to these existing libraries by finding a sweetspot between simplicity and functionality.

-If you are confused by some of the terms mentioned above, read on for a brief overview of what they mean.
-Otherwise, you can jump right to [the quick example](#A_Quick_Example).
+Even if you are already familiar with some of these terms, it is recommended that you go through the following concepts overview because your notion of these terms might be different from what they mean in the Vue.js context.

 ## Concepts Overview